usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

         - for each one increment the index until it hits 0
         - if we hit the start of the parent element of the start, return empty else return the element found
 - else (the index is positive)
+    - if the reference marker is a section heading
+        - scan forwards through all the section headings before the paragraph containing the start of the range for elements matching the marker, decrementing the count each time
+        - if we hit 0, return the element found
+        - if we hit the containing paragraph, stop scanning
     - search within the current range for the element matching the reference marker decrementing the count each time until 0
     - if hit 0, return the matching element
-    - if we hit the end of the current range and the reference marker is a section heading
-        - scan forwards through all the section headings before the paragraph containing the start of the range for elements matching the marker, decrementing the count each time
-        - if we hit 0, return the element found
-        - if we hit the containing paragraph of the start of the range
 	- continue scanning after the current paragraph, even if the paragraphs are in the current range, decrementing the count on each match until 0 or we hit the end of the document
 	- if hit 0 return the element else return empty

 For the purposes of this algorithm, paragraphs of type other are considered as section paragraphs, that is they associate forward with the next paragraph.
 The last step of the positive index where the scan continues after the current paragraph is provided to allow matching of other paragraphs after the final verse paragraph in a document.